Поживна цінність на 100 г

 • 2 medium tomatoes

-• 1/3 cup couscous, finely ground bulgur, or coarsely ground corn grits (or quinoa, green buckwheat if gluten-free)
+• 1/3 cup couscous, fine bulgur, or coarse cornmeal (or quinoa, or green buckwheat for a gluten-free version)

 • 1/2 small red onion